Ken Rockwell VS Michael Reichmann

 otto

-11. otto uberswengen Says:
+11. otto uberswengen says:

 The Prophet OTTO’s sermon on whatever Mount you are sitting on, is this: